 There’s an old adage that’s been resurrected in both business and personal lives: “do what you know.”
-And not only is it definitely applicable to childcare, it’s fundamental.
+And not only is it definitely applicable to childcare, but it’s also fundamental.

 But it doesn’t have to be confined to age.
 You could develop a drop-in program, an early morning program, a play-based program, a faith-based program… anything that will highlight your specialty and your services.

 Marketing doesn’t have to be a dull, lifeless affair or daily email blasts which inevitably find their way into a parent’s spam filter.
 It can be as simple as establishing a social media page on Twitter or Facebook, proactively communicating with parents and other childcare professionals on online forums, speaking at mothers’ support groups about challenges they might expect raising their kids… anything that helps you develop your own voice.

 Nor does it have to be expensive.
 There are web-hosting services available for as low as $5 a month to help you develop a professional site that can be easily updated, with simple but effective templates.
 And in the long run, $5 a month is less than what you may already be paying for developing printed brochures.

 4. Who’s Moving To The Neighborhood?